dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 It [has been shown](http://www.aes.org/e-lib/browse.cfm?elib=12847) (section 6) that, in practice, there is good agreement between the Estimated In-Room Response curve and the In-Situ Response, i.e. the response that would be picked up by an omnidirectional measurement microphone at a typical listener location in a typical room, between 300 Hz and 10 kHz.

-**Note:** because the Predicted In-Room Response curve is calculated using the Early Reflections curve, it suffers from the same problem described in the Early Reflection section, meaning that the data shown here is [slightly wrong](https://www.audiosciencereview.com/forum/index.php?threads/speaker-equivalent-sinad-discussion.10818/page-12#post-389656).
+**Note:** because the Predicted In-Room Response curve is calculated using the Early Reflections curve, it suffers from the same problem described in the "Early Reflections response" section, meaning that the data in published datasets is [slightly wrong](https://www.audiosciencereview.com/forum/index.php?threads/speaker-equivalent-sinad-discussion.10818/page-12#post-389656).
+By default, Loudspeaker Explorer calculates the correct Early Reflections curve and from there the correct Estimated In-Room Response, which is shown here.

 ```python
 standalone_speaker_frequency_response_db_chart(